leeyawnz/DevSecOps/Ansible/README.md

   debug:
     msg: "{{ index_file }}"
 ```
-Using the debug module, we can print out all the metadata that the task will output and use it as a reference to use as variables.
+Using the debug module, we can print out all the metadata that the task will output and use it as a reference to use as variables. \

-In this case, the debug module will only print out the checksum variable output:
+In this case, the debug module will only print out the specific checksum variable output:
 ```
 [...]
 - name: Output index_file Variable Contents